The following is general information about property taxes. It does not replace a lawyer’s advice about a specific legal problem.

 Click here to find your municipality.

-Legislation that applies
+Legislation that applies:

 Nova Scotia Assessment Act